fouzia0/Jenkins_SonarQube_Nexus_CI-CDproject/README.md

 # Jenkins_SonarQube_Nexus_CI-project

-We're setting up a Continuous Integration/Continuous Deployment (CI/CD) project.
+Setting up a Continuous Integration/Continuous Deployment (CI/CD) project.
 The configuration involves Jenkins, Nexus, and SonarQube servers.
 Specific prerequisites are required for each server.
 The infrastructure includes a Jenkins server (t2 small - Ubuntu).